 These two cases were among the main reasons we agreed to join a cold case team in 2011 with the Tacoma Police Department, the FBI, and other agencies.
-Working together, we wanted to hold offenders accountable, deliver justice and closure, and send a message.
+Working together, we wanted to hold offenders accountable, deliver justice, and send a message.

 As I said at the news conference where we shared information with the community we serve, DNA technology is advancing.
 Today we are at a point where if you’re a criminal, and you left your DNA at the scene, you might as well turn yourself in now.
 We will catch you.

 We have been innovative and relentless in our crime-fighting efforts, whether it’s seeking justice on cold cases, protecting vulnerable victims, or reducing gang violence.
 To paraphrase former United States Attorney General Robert F. Kennedy, we are forever endeavoring to tame the savageness of man.

 I came home tonight and hugged my seven-year-old daughter and thought again about why I do this job.

 I do it to keep our community safe for everyone, especially our children.